hyoo-ru/crowd.hyoo.ru/README.md

 ## Mergeable Struct

 Struct is completely virtual thing.
-No one Chunk is stored for it.
+No one Unit is stored for it.
 Only for field values (except it's structs too etc).

 ![](https://github.com/hyoo-ru/crowd.hyoo.ru/raw/master/diagram/struct.svg)